-If you are looking for a longer term learning experience, where you can gain great hands-on, on-the-job experience in international rural community development work, and/or nonprofit communications and fundraising, then we have a three possible options for you.
+If you are looking for a longer term learning experience, where you can gain great hands-on, on-the-job experience in international rural community development work, we have an opportunity for you.

-If you would like to learn more about any of these options, including receiving a copy of our up-to-date job description for each work area, please contact Trailblazer's co-founder and Executive Director, Chris Coats.
+If you would like to learn more about interning, including receiving a copy of our up-to-date job description for each work area, please contact Trailblazer's co-founder and Executive Director, Chris Coats.

 Sharlee Hughes had come to us through Portland State University (Oregon), and the Oregon IE3 Global International Internship program.
 She has a Bachelor of Science degree in Geography and Sustainable Urban Development, and is shared what she learned from her international relevant coursework.
 Sharlee worked closely with Chanto, the Food Security program manager of our in-country affiliate, Trailblazer Angkor, as well as with the Farmer’s Community Group that was launched last year.